ayoung58/ubcupids/docs/Matching/MATCHING_TESTING_GUIDE.md

 #### "AI summaries not generating"

-- Verify `OPENAI_API_KEY` is valid
+- Verify `HUGGINGFACE_API_KEY` is valid
-- Check rate limits haven't been exceeded
+- Check rate limits haven't been exceeded (free tier allows ~1000 requests/hour)
+- HuggingFace models may need to "warm up" on first use (can take 20-30 seconds)
 - Summaries are cached - regenerate with `generateProfileSummary(userId, true)`
+- If model is loading, the system will automatically retry after 20 seconds

 #### "Text embeddings failing"